 Of course, it's a longstanding joke that men never ask for directions.
 But I have a theory that the advent of the GPS gizmo had caused a complete evolution in the male psyche.
 It's causing a huge conflict because, on the one hand, you don't want to ask for directions, but on the other hand, the gizmo is a really cool toy.
 The pull of the latest technology is irrestistible.
 If you don't have one of these in your life, you KNOW you want one!

 Actually, there's something much deeper going on.
 Not asking for directions isn't really the basis for a cheap joke.
 It actually has to do with your very real and understandable need to realize that you are competent, you know what you're doing.
 You're a strong man upon whom a woman can trust, upon whom she can rely.
 That's the kind of man I'm looking for.

 I'm a tender, loving companion, a nurturer, a woman who enjoys being a woman.
 One with an inner femininity that's hard to define.
 I smell nice.
 I dress sexy.
 I'm sweet.
 I listen to you.
 I have a goofy sense of humor and do hilarious imitations.
 I like Groucho more than Harpo (that really is a great litmus test).
 I want you to teach me your individual love language, how you want to be touched, held, honored and admired as a man.
 You'll find me to be a warm, understanding, mature partner - a keeper.

-Let's talk or just arrange to get together for coffee or a drink in a no-risk, no-stress meet-and-greet.
-If we both feel there's a spark, some chemistry, we can take it from there.
+Let's talk or just arrange to get together for coffee or a drink in a no-risk, no-stress meet-and-greet, and take it from there.